 After filling in some placeholder data for the WooCommerce product info, I scrolled down to the new custom fields under Booking.
 This is where the most powerful settings are configured.

-Here I’m able to enable the booking date, allow multiple day bookings (with check-ins and check-outs).
+Here I’m able to enable the booking date, and allow multiple-day bookings (with check-ins and check-outs).
 I’m also able to arrange for only specific dates to be available, or recurring weekdays (for services like haircuts possibly, where you’d want to have an ongoing appointment set up each week or month).
 I’m even able to lockout orders after a certain number, require advanced booking and a lot more.

-For this specific trip I just wanted to make it possible for customers to choose their date range and check out.
-Which means I checked the boxes Enable Booking Date and Allow Multiple Day Booking.
+For this specific trip, I just wanted to make it possible for customers to choose their date range and check out.
+This means I checked the boxes Enable Booking Date and Allow Multiple Day Booking.
 I left everything else as is, but I could have limited the number of orders possible, created a requirement for several days or weeks advance booking, set a cap on the number of days available to choose from, and finally, blacked out or excluded any days I might want to make off-limits.